In this guide I show you how to get Nautilus typeahead feature back in Ubuntu.

 - Change ‘Search in Subfolders’ setting to ‘Never’

-Now the file manager will only show you matching files from the directory you’re currently.
+Now the file manager only shows matching files from the directory you’re currently in.

-Thing is, while that sounds like a good idea at first, the moment you need to search for a file whose location you’re not aware of…
+While this sounds like a good idea at first, the moment you need to search for a file in a different location…

 Enable Nautilus Typeahead Find in Ubuntu